flastar-fr/time_execution_comparator/README.md

 Import ExecutionComparator class and use compare_execution that takes functions as arguments and iterations.

 You need to install the easy-console-libary

+Make sure that your functions don't need arguments

 Example :
 ```py